tychon/mascado/README.md

 - Before merging a pull-request, make sure that at least one other person has reviewed or at least sanity checked the changes.

+- Please use meaningful commit-messages, describe what and if necessary how you changed things.
+Not just "Fixed Stuff".

+- When opening a pull request, please make sure all changes are self-contained and complete.
+In case you made some incidental fixes put them in a separate branch
+  (e.g. by cherry-picking/ interactive rebasing the desired changes onto new branches.

-- Unless traffic in this repo increases dramatically don't squash changes before merging.
+- Unless traffic in this repo increases dramatically, you don't squash changes before merging.
   Merged branches can be deleted

 ### Codestyle

 - Style follows PEP8, with the exception of line-length of 120 characters

-- prefer meaningful variable names over abbreviations
+- prefer meaningful variable names over abbreviations (e.g. `magnitude, flux, flux_error` over `m, f, df` unless its very clear from context (`for i in range(...):`) or established notation.

 - Write at least basic smoke-tests (i.e. "if I run this, does it explode right away?") for new functionality and when refactoring existing code.